Pastoral care for LGBTQ Catholics: Pontifical Biblical Commission

 In December 2019, the Pontifical Biblical Commission published a book length document, "What is Man?
 An Itinerary of Biblical Anthropology," that includes a nine-page discussion of homosexuality.
 It calls on the church to provide more pastoral care for LGBT Catholics in order "to implement that service of good that the Church must assume in its mission on behalf of mankind."

 Fiducia supplicans

-On December 18, 2023, blessings of same-sex couples in certain circumstances in document Fiducia supplicans were approved by Pope Francis and published by the Dicastery for the Doctrine of the Faith.
+On December 18, 2023, blessings of same-sex couples in certain circumstances in the document Fiducia supplicans were approved by Pope Francis and published by the Dicastery for the Doctrine of the Faith.

 United States

 United States Conference of Catholic Bishops

 The National Conference of Bishops met with DignityUSA in 1975.
 At a 1976 conference on social justice, five of the Conference's recommendations promoted pastoral care for LGBT people and opposed discrimination against them.

 In the same year, the Conference wrote to American Catholics that gay men and women "should have an active role in the Christian community."
 The bishops added that "the Christian community should provide [LGBT people] a special degree of pastoral understanding and care."